edixon95/language-game/README.md

 	- Confirm all puzzles are reachable

 # Dev log:
+-14/05/25 (happy 1 week!):
+	- One week on this, today I'd like to finish the UI.
+I've started with cleaning up a few of the ts errors

 - 13/05/2025:
 	- Documents select and edit added
 	- Icons added